Hrushi11/Chat-spam-master/README.md

 2. Check if your created environment has `pynput` library installed.<br>

-   To check for the correct installation of the library run `check.py` <br>
+   To check for the correct installation of the library, run `check.py` <br>
    ```elem
    python check.py
    ```